Distributed Computing by Mobile Robots: Uniform Circle Formation: The Algorithm: Formal Description

 \subsection{Algorithm}

 The \UCF algorithm consists of an ordered set of tests to determine the class of the current configuration.
 For each class, we have a procedure that recognizes it: procedure {\sc Is Regular?}$(S)$ determines if $S$ is a \RE configuration, and so on.
-The implementation of all these procedures is straightforward and is therefore omitted, with the exception of procedure {\sc Is Pre-regular?}, which will be described in Section~\ref{sec:ispreregular}.
+The implementation of all these procedures is straightforward and is therefore omitted, with the exception of procedure {\sc Is Pre-regular?}, which will be described in Section~\ref{sec:ispreregular}, and procedure {\sc Is Valid and Ready?}, which will be described in Remark~\ref{rem:welloccupied}.
 After the configuration class has been determined, the executing robot takes the appropriate action.

 We stress that some configurations belong to more than one class, and so the order in which such classes are tested by the algorithm matters.